1978 United States Senate election in Delaware

 The 1978 United States Senate election in Delaware was held on November 7, 1978.
-Incumbent Democratic United States Senator Joe Biden won re-election to a second term, defeating Republican challenger James H. Baxter Jr in a landslide victory.
-This is the first of five elections that Biden won all counties.
-Biden went on to become Vice President, and later President.
-Biden, the youngest senator at the time of his first reelection, is currently the oldest serving President.
+Incumbent Democratic senator Joe Biden won re-election to a second term, defeating Republican challenger James H. Baxter Jr. in a landslide victory.
+This is the first of five elections in which Biden won all counties.

 Republican primary

-The Republican Party primary would be held on September 9, 1978.
+The Republican Party primary was held on September 9, 1978.
 Venema was previously an independent before declaring himself a candidate in March 1978.
-Both candidates: Venema and Baxter were described by The Washington Post as being "two think-alike Reagan conservatives" but differed in terms of background and "personal style".
+Candidates Venema and Baxter were described by The Washington Post as being "two think-alike Reagan conservatives" but differed in terms of background and "personal style".